Understanding the New Rules for Fixed Term Contracts in Medical Practices

 Protections for Employees

-To prevent employers from evading these rules, anti-avoidance protections have been implemented.
+Anti-avoidance protections have been implemented to prevent employers from evading these rules.
 Actions such as terminating employment, not re-engaging the employee or changing the type of work to evade compliance with the law are strictly prohibited.
 If an employer does not comply with the restrictions and there is no applicable exemption, the duration of the contract for the ‘fixed term’ becomes ineffective.
 However, the remaining parts of the contract will still be enforceable, and essentially, individuals initially hired on a fixed-term basis will be treated as permanent employees under the Amending Act.

 Disputes about Fixed-Term Contracts